How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 Private loans are either “school-certified” or “direct-to-consumer.”
 Both types have similar disbursement timelines, which often last between a few weeks and two months.

-How to Check on The Status of Your Student Loan Application
+How to Check if Your Student Loans Were Approved

 Federal Student Loans